MicrosoftDocs/memdocs/memdocs/intune/configuration/network-boundary-windows.md

 # Use a network boundary to add trusted sites on Windows devices in Microsoft Intune

 When using Microsoft Defender Application Guard and Microsoft Edge, you can protect your environment from sites that your organization doesn't trust.
 This feature is called a network boundary.

-It allows you to add network domains, IPV4 and IPv6 ranges, proxy servers, and more to your network boundary.
+In a network bound, you can add network domains, IPV4 and IPv6 ranges, proxy servers, and more.
 Microsoft Defender Application Guard in Microsoft Edge trusts sites in this boundary.

 In Intune, you can create a network boundary profile, and deploy this policy to your devices.